unorderedmind/ZigZag/README.md

 # ZigZag game using javascript, nodejs, phaser and mongodb
-A gaming platform where one can play the game and have fun
+A gaming platform where one can play ZigZag game and have fun:)